xompage/Nyuu-obfuscated/README.md

 License
 =======

-Nyuu is **Public Domain**.
-Use her as you will, at your own risk of course (don’t come back crying if you lose a limb or two).
+Nyuu is **Public Domain** or [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode) (or equivalent) if PD isn’t recognised.
+Use her as you will, at your own risk of course
+(don’t come back crying if you lose a limb or two).